Hide-in-lab/MULTI/README.md

 ##### Parameters Explanation #####
 ### DataList: Data input
 ### tissue_ref: To specify the target tissue.
 Default is `Tissue 1`.
 ### r2: To simplify the LD matrix.
-If the LD value between SNPs is below this specified threshold, it is forced to 0.
-Default is 0.01.
+If the LD value between SNPs is below this specified threshold, it is forced to 0. r2 ranges from 0 to 1, and default is 0.01.
 ### cut_off: To specify the similarity cutoff.
-If the Hellinger distance between the supportive tissue and the target tissue, this supportive tissue will be regarded as the similar tissue to be integrated.
-Default is 0.5.
+If the Hellinger distance between the supportive tissue and the target tissue, this supportive tissue will be regarded as the similar tissue to be integrated. cut_off ranges from 0 to 1, and default is 0.5.
 ### iter_times: To specify the iteration times.
 MULTI utilizes the VEM algorithm and typically converges within a few dozen iterations.
 Default is 500.
 ### ELBO_tol: To specify the convergence tolerance of the model.
 Generally, a smaller value yields more accurate results; however, setting it too small may result in excessively long computation times.
 Default is 1e-6.
 ```